Investigation Location History

 Dead Man’s Hollow – History & Minor Investigation

-History Dead Man’s Hollow lies no more than 500 feet from the Monongahela River and is one of the areas best and most undisturbed protected parks.
+Dead Man’s Hollow History Dead Man’s Hollow lies no more than 500 feet from the Monongahela River and is one of the areas best and most undisturbed protected parks.
 There are ruins still standing of an old industrial factory which met its’ demise with an intense fire around 1920.
-The factory used to produce tera cota pipe and some remnants of…
+The factory used to produce Tera…

 Read More